manish-charhate/85-days-of-swiftui/README.md

 - SwiftUI’s views are a function of their state.
 Means that the way your user interface looks – the things people can see and what they can interact with – are determined by the state of your program.
 For example, they can’t tap Continue until they have entered their name in a text field.
 - `@State`: SwiftUI manages the storage of a property that you declare as state.
 When the value changes, SwiftUI updates the parts of the view hierarchy that depend on the value.
 Use state as the single source of truth for a given value stored in a view hierarchy.
 A State instance isn’t the value itself; it’s a means of reading and writing the value.
+- Properties marked with @State automatically watches for changes in the value.
+- When an @State property changes SwiftUI re-invokes the body property (i.e., reloads UI)

 #### Two-way binding ($)